HaNoar HaTzioni: Hagshama

 This is one of the central pillars of Hanoar Hatzioni and something that all participants must go through in their time in the movement.
 In the modern world this means finding the meeting point between personal interests and the needs of the nation.
 In Jewish history, before the creation of the State it was Kibbutzim that fulfilled these ideals – bringing justice and equality to the front as individuals would work together for the greater good of the collective.
 Hanoar Hatzioni hope that the renewed evaluation of the Kibbutz ideals will once again see these institutions at the front of society.

 Dugma Ishit

 The Madrich is the foundation of its educational programme and the personal example of our Madrichim and Bogrim awards the ethical basis for its work.

 As a result of this, HHUK directs the majority of its efforts towards content and ideals, with its heritage, Chanichim and Bogrim, representing a serious and responsible movement committed to Jewish-Zionist informal education.

+Values

+Hanoar Hatzioni has 36 values at its conceptual core, they are as follows: